ahmadismail764/Learning-Management-System/README.md

-Here's a polished **GitHub README.md** file based on the new project description:

----

 # **Learning Management System (LMS)**

 A comprehensive **Java-based Learning Management System** (LMS) designed to manage and organize online courses, assessments, and performance tracking for students, instructors, and administrators.
 This web-based application leverages **Spring Boot**, **Spring Security**, and a relational database to deliver a feature-rich, scalable solution for online education.